How to Double Crochet: Step-by-Step Tutorial with Photos

 The double crochet stitch creates a fabric with a nice drape and a slightly open texture.
 It works up quickly because each stitch adds more height than shorter stitches.
 For beginners, this stitch is usually the second or third one learned after the chain and single crochet.
 Once you master it, you will find it in countless patterns across every category of crochet.

-In US terminology, this stitch is called “double crochet.”
+In US terminology, this stitch is called “dc.”
 In UK terminology, it is called “treble crochet.”
 Always verify which terminology your pattern uses before you start, as the two systems use different names for the same stitches.

-- Yarn: Worsted weight (category 4) yarn in a light, solid color.
-This weight is perfect for practicing because it is thick enough to see your stitches clearly but not so bulky that it is hard to work with.
+• Yarn: Worsted weight (category 4) yarn in a light, solid color.
+This weight works well for practicing because it is thick enough to see your stitches clearly but not so bulky that it is hard to work with.

 The DC has one extra step compared to the single crochet: you yarn over BEFORE inserting your hook.
 This is what gives the stitch its extra height.
 Follow these eight steps carefully.

-Step 8 — Pull through the remaining two loops.
+Step 8, Pull through the remaining two loops.
 Pull the yarn through the last two loops on your hook.
 You should now have only one loop remaining.
-That completes one double crochet stitch.
+That completes one dc stitch.

 To continue: Repeat steps 1 through 8 in each chain stitch across your foundation chain.
 At the end of the row, chain 3 (this counts as your first DC of the next row) and turn your work.

-Important note about the turning chain: In double crochet, the chain 3 at the beginning of each row counts as your first stitch.
-This means when you work the next row, you need to place your first actual DC into the second stitch, not the first — because the chain 3 IS the first stitch.
+Important note about the turning chain: In dc, the chain 3 at the beginning of each row counts as your first stitch.
+This means when you work the next row, you need to place your first actual DC into the second stitch, not the first, because the chain 3 IS the first stitch.
 Skipping this rule is the most common mistake beginners make with the DC stitch.

 Double Crochet Tips for Beginners

-This scarf pattern is one of the best projects for practicing double crochet — it is straightforward, practical, and a great confidence builder double crochet while creating something you can actually wear.
-It is perfect for your first DC project.
+This scarf is one of the best projects for practicing double crochet, straightforward, practical, and a great confidence-builder while you make something you can actually wear.
+It is well suited to your first DC project.

 Finished size: Approximately 5″ x 60″ (13 cm x 152 cm)